Mikhail Kirponos: World War II

 Even though the Southwestern Front did comparatively better than the other front commands in the frontier battles and generally remained organised and kept some operational initiative, Nikita Khrushchev noted that Zhukov said "I am afraid your commander (Kirponos) here is pretty weak".
 Zhukov was soon forced to return to Moscow due to the dangerous situation developing along the Bialystok–Minsk–Smolensk axis, and the Southwestern Front and the new Southern Front created from the Odessa Military District, were put under the umbrella of the "Southwestern Direction" commanded by Marshal Semyon Budyonny, a long time Stalin associate, in mid July, with disastrous results in the Battle of Uman.

 The Southwestern Front fought the Battle of Kiev.
-Kirponos was killed in action during mortar shelling in a ravine near Dryukivshchyna, 15 km southwest of Lokhvytsia while trying to break out of the Kiev encirclement, a Soviet disaster due to the advantageous position of the Germans, exacerbated by the lateness of the order to withdraw.
+Kirponos was killed in action during mortar shelling in a ravine near Dryukivshchyna, 15 km southwest of Lokhvytsia, while trying to break out of the Kiev encirclement, a Soviet disaster due to the advantageous position of the Germans, exacerbated by the lateness of the order to withdraw.

 Legacy

 After his death, he was buried in the ravine which had been dug to cover the breakout.
-After the collapse of the Soviet Union, Kirponos remains highly regarded in Ukraine and Russia for his exemplary military leadership and courage.
-He became the highest ranked Soviet officer to die in combat.
-After the recapture of Kiev in 1943, he was reburied in Kiev, as his initial burial location was passed on by a group of infantry soldiers who broke out while carrying his awards and documents.
+After the recapture of Kiev by the Red Army in 1943, he was reburied in Kiev.

-In December 2022 the (Mikhail) Kirponos street in Kyiv, Ukraine was renamed Vsevolod Petriv street.
-A statue dedicated to Kirponos in this street was dismantled in October 2023.
-In the news report about the dismantling of the statues Ukrainian news outlet Ukrayinska Pravda did not mention Kirponos's role in the Battle of Kiev but did mention he fought against the army of the Ukrainian People's Republic and in the Soviet-Finnish War.
+In December 2022, (Mikhail) Kirponos street in Kyiv, Ukraine was renamed Vsevolod Petriv street, part of a wider campaign of derussification and decommunization in Ukraine A statue dedicated to Kirponos in this street was also dismantled in October 2023.